HubAI

 | `yolo_input_shape` | `list[int] \| None` | The input shape of the YOLO model. |

-| `yolo_version` | `str \| None` | YOLO version (for example `"yolov8"`). |
+| `yolo_version` | `str \| None` | Optional YOLO version override, for example `"yolov8"`.
+If omitted, the backend attempts to

 | `yolo_class_names` | `list[str] \| None` | The class names of the model. |